Under the Thatch

 Under The Thatch is a holiday company run by Dr Greg Stevenson.
 Under The Thatch was established in 2001 so that Stevenson could find a use for a derelict cottage he had restored.
 Stevenson rents out properties he has restored or renovated to holiday makers.
-The majority of properties rented out through Under The Thatch are in Wales, with some in Ireland and France.
+The majority of properties rented out through Under The Thatch are in the United Kingdom (Wales), with some in Ireland and France.

 History

 The company was first established in 2001, with a single cottage, "Ffynnon Oer Isaf".
 Over the next few years, the company gradually gained more properties, usually derelict properties that were renovated to save them from demolition.

 In 2006, one of the properties Under The Thatch now rents out to holiday makers, Trehilyn Uchaf, was the feature of a BBC Four series called "A Pembrokeshire Farm".
 The series featured Stevenson working alongside Griff Rhys Jones to renovate an old farmhouse that was severely derelict.